Whit3Snow/robot-inversion/README.md

 Here, we give a brief guide to install the openpi project.
 If your encounter any problem, please refer to the openpi project or file an issue for us.

-Please clone this project first. by
+Please clone this project first by

 ```bash
 git clone git@github.com:QuanyiLi/pi0-text-latent.git
 ````

+**Note:** I include the LIBERO to the git history instead of using git-submodule, so the repo size is a bit large (~200M).

 Then, create a conda environment with python 3.10 and install the dependencies: